OCFL/spec/draft/spec/index.md

 The behavior of the storage root may be extended to support features from other specifications.

 The base directory of an OCFL Storage Root <span class="rfc2119">MAY</span> contain a directory named `extensions` for the purposes of extending the functionality of an OCFL Storage Root.
-The storage root `extensions` directory <span id="E086" class="rfc2119">MUST</span> conform to the same guidelines and limitations as those defined for [object extensions](#object-extensions).
+The guidelines and limitations for the storage root `extensions` directory are defined in alignment with those of the [object extensions](#object-extensions).

+The `extensions` directory <span id="E112" class="rfc2119">MUST NOT</span> contain any files, and no sub-directories other than extension sub-directories.
+Extension sub-directories <span id="W016" class="rfc2119">SHOULD</span> be named according to a <a>registered extension name</a>.

+> Non-normative note: Extension sub-directories should use the same name as a registered extension in order to both avoid the possiblity of an extension sub-directory colliding with the name of another registered extension as well as to facilitate the recognition of extensions by OCFL clients.
+See also [Documenting Local Extensions](#documenting-local-extensions).

 > Non-normative note: Storage extensions can be used to support additional features, such as providing the storage hierarchy disposition when pairtree is in use, or additional human-readable text about the nature of the storage root.